ristica/msmq-end-to-end/README.md

 Multicast:

 Client places an order.
 Order will be handled by SalesHandler which then fires an event (OrderPlacedevent) and pushes message to the queue.
-At this endpoint, there are 2 Handlers (PAckagingHAndler and ShippingHandler) listening...
+At this endpoint, there are 2 Handlers (PackagingHandler and ShippingHandler) listening...